86Box/docs/settings/sound.rst

 Use FLOAT32 sound
 -----------------

-Use the 32-bit floating point (instead of 16-bit integer) data type for audio output, which is less prone to clipping.
-Try disabling this option if you're getting no audio output at all.
+Use the 32-bit floating point (instead of 16-bit integer) data type for audio output, which is less prone to clipping but may not work at all on some host systems.
+Try disabling this option if you're getting no audio output from 86Box whatsoever.